-3.20.1.2 The Employee, Spouse, and Dependent Scholarship Program
+3.20.2 The Employee, Spouse, and Dependent Scholarship Program

 All full-time employees, their spouses and dependent children up to age of 24 based on Federal Aid Guidelines are eligible to enroll in NOC-billed courses and receive a waiver for one-half of the resident tuition charge for up to 15 credit hours in any fall, spring, or summer term, and half of NOC on-campus residence hall room charges at a double room rate.
 In the event of special circumstances, the dependent will need to contact the Scholarship Coordinator for possible alternative arrangements in the NOC on-campus rental housing, based upon availability.
 The employee or their dependent is responsible for the remaining tuition, fees, and/or book costs.
-Please note, if the student has accepted other Northern scholarships, state-supported scholarships or grants, the waiver will be applied after all other scholarships have been applied.
+Please note, if the student has accepted other Northern scholarships, state-supported scholarships or grants, the waiver will be applied after all other scholarships have been applied up to the 100% benefit.
 In addition, the employee must still be employed full-time on the first day of the semester for which the scholarship is applied.
-To be considered, you must complete the online scholarship form can be found on the NOC website at http://www.noc.edu/scholarships.
+To be considered, the online scholarship form can be located on the Link Resource Page (see the Resources section of this handbook).